lirios/shell/README.md

 ## Running on another window system

+The platform plugin to use is automatically detected based on the environment, it can be one of the following:

+ * wayland: Run inside another Wayland compositor
+ * xcb: Run inside a X11 session
-By default the Liri session runs without a particular window system and uses DRM/KMS or a device specific EGL integration.
+ * liri: Uses DRM/KMS or a device specific EGL integration

-However you can run it inside another window system.
+You can override the automatic detection, if it doesn't work as intended.

 ### X11